Joaquin Bordado

-Joaquin Bordado is a 2008 Philippine television drama action series broadcast by GMA Network.
+Joaquin Bordado is a 2008 Philippine television drama action fantasy series broadcast by GMA Network.
 The series is based on a Philippine comic book serial by Carlo J. Caparas with the same title.
 Directed by Mac Alejandre and Argel Joseph, it stars Robin Padilla in the title role.
-It premiered on February 11, 2008 on the network's Telebabad line up replacing Zaido: Pulis Pangkalawakan.
+It premiered on February 11, 2008 on the network's Telebabad line up.
 The series concluded on July 11, 2008 with a total of 108 episodes.
-It was replaced by Codename: Asero in its timeslot.

 A behind the scenes special of the series Ang Mundo ni Joaquin Bordado was aired on February 8, 2008.